Wladimir Klitschko vs. Tyson Fury

 Wladimir Klitschko vs. Tyson Fury, billed as Kollisionskurs (German for Collision Course), was a professional boxing match contested between WBA (Unified), IBF, WBO, IBO, and The Ring heavyweight champion, Wladimir Klitschko, and Tyson Fury.
 The fight took place on 28 November 2015 at the Esprit Arena in Düsseldorf, Germany.
 Fury was declared the winner by unanimous decision.
 This ended Klitschko's reign of nearly 10 years, the second longest in heavyweight history.

-Klitschko was entitled to a rematch per the fight contract.
-Despite this, Fury was stripped of the IBF heavyweight title for agreeing to the rematch instead of facing the IBF mandatory challenger, Vyacheslav Glazkov.
+Klitschko was contractually entitled to a rematch following the defeat, and announced his intention to have the rematch shortly after his defeat.
+The rematch would never occur, however, as Fury took a hiatus from boxing, next fighting in 2018, and Klitschko retired in 2017.
+Fury was stripped of the IBF title for agreeing to the rematch with Klitschko, and vacated the WBO and WBA titles in 2016.

 Background

 In 2013, after he had defeated both Kevin Johnson and Steve Cunningham in world title eliminator fights, Tyson Fury repeated that he wanted to fight Wladimir Klitschko because he was the Number 1 in the division.
 He had previously called him out during video interviews, but believed that the Ukrainian would retire before facing him.
 Fury could have fought Kubrat Pulev for the mandatory slot to fight Klitschko in mid-2013, but chose to set up an all English showdown with David Haye because "it was a far bigger fight."
 After originally being scheduled for 28 September 2013, Haye pulled out a week before the fight with a cut above his eye that he said happened during sparring.
 After the fight was rescheduled for 8 February 2014, Haye pulled out for a second time after he underwent surgery on his shoulder.
 However, many people including Fury believed that Haye, who had already pulled out of a fight with Manuel Charr before Fury, had perhaps lost some of his passion for the sport and didn't want to fight because he feared losing, and was unnerved by Fury's attempts to sell the fight with his trash talk.
 Haye also reportedly said that he wasn't going to give Fury a pay day, a decision that would later come back to haunt him when he eventually made his return to boxing.
 After Fury defeated Klitschko, he stated that he would never give Haye the chance to fight him again after he let him down twice and wasted his time and money.

 After nearly a year out of the ring as a result of the Haye saga, Fury knocked out Joey Abell in February 2014 and was then left to face Derek Chisora for a second time, in his third world title eliminator bout.
 He emerged comfortably as the winner, with Chisora retiring from the fight after the tenth round.
 Fury then defeated Christian Hammer in February 2015, whilst maintaining that he wanted to fight Klitschko and even though promoters were now sure that they could make the fight happen, Fury himself still believed that it was unlikely to be made.